-The research student must keep in contact with his or her supervisors and inform them about the progress of the research.
-He or she should meet the supervisors for discussions, submit written work and perform other academic exercises (for example, attending and contributing to the Research Seminars) according to the timetable negotiated with the supervisors.
-While the doors of most members of the School are nearly always open to postgraduates, students should remember that members of staff do have other responsibilities, and that these may at times preclude a member of staff giving them immediate unscheduled attention
+The research student must keep in contact with their supervisors and inform them about the progress of the research.
+They should meet the supervisors for discussions, submit written work and perform other academic exercises (for example, attending and contributing to the research seminars) according to the timetable negotiated with the supervisors.
+While the doors of most members of the School are nearly always open to postgraduates, students should remember that members of staff do have other responsibilities, and that these may at times preclude a member of staff giving them immediate unscheduled attention.

-The purpose of the Scholarship is to allow students to research and write a Doctoral Thesis on a full-time basis.
+The purpose of the doctoral scholarship is to allow students to research and write a Doctoral Thesis on a full-time basis.
 Normally, therefore you are expected to attend the University during office hours (9.15-5.15) Monday to Friday, unless otherwise agreed with your supervisor.
 Holidays can be taken at any time in each year but must be agreed in advance with the supervisor(s), bearing in mind a student's individual funding terms and any teaching or research commitments.
 The normal holiday leave should be no more than 4 weeks in one calendar year.
 For international students who may be a great distance from home, it may mean that annual leave is either not availed of or very difficult and they may wish to a take a single period of leave as opposed to a few shorter periods.
 Such arrangements should be discussed and agreed with the relevant supervisor(s) in advance.

 Students should inform their supervisors and the PhD Programme Director as early as possible of anything that might affect their ability to complete an agreed programme of work on schedule (e.g., if you intend to be absent from the School for significant periods of time), rather than bringing problems to the School at a late stage.
-The essential point to remember is that the School is on the side of its postgraduate students in relation to almost any problem that might arise, and will do everything possible to help, given reasonable notice and the information necessary to do so.
+The essential point to remember is that the School will do everything reasonably possible to help, given reasonable notice and the information necessary to do so.